Dr Pia Benaud

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-I am interested in how alterations to hydrological connectivity and vegetation communities can mitigate land degradation issues, with a primary focus on understanding how restoring natural habitat function can reduce soil erosion and associated processes.
-I take an interdisciplinary approach to monitoring structural and functional change, combining fieldwork and laboratory analysis with proximal and remote sensing technologies, and geospatial analysis, delivering both a spatial and temporal understanding of environmental change.
+My research contributes to our understanding of how nature-based solutions, through restoring natural habitat structure and function, can mitigate land degradation issues and improve the provision of ecosystem services.
+I take an interdisciplinary approach to monitoring structural and functional change, combining in-situ field instrumentation and laboratory analysis with proximal and remote sensing technologies, and geospatial analysis, delivering both a spatial and temporal understanding of environmental change.

-I am currently conducting research in support of the SWW funded ‘Mires Restoration Project’ in a maternity cover role for Dr Naomi Gatis.
-I will be combining field measurements of vegetation diversity and carbon fluxes with remote and proximally sensing data, to build an understanding of a degraded and actively eroding peatland.
-Immediately prior to this I spent the summer of 2018 establishing monitoring sites for a Sphagnum reintroduction trial on Exmoor.
+I am currently conducting research in support of the South West Peatland Partnership's Nature for Climate Project.
+We will be combining high temporal resolution field measurements of hydrology and carbon fluxes with remote and proximally sensing data, to build an understanding of trajectories of change following peatland restoration.
 For more information on this and my previous research, please see my 'Research' tab.

 Broad research specialisms:

-Soil Erosion; Structure-from-Motion Photogrammetry; Environmental change detection; Understanding the environmental effects of landscape restoration.
+soil erosion; remote sensing; environmental change detection; understanding the environmental effects of landscape restoration.

 PhD Physical Geography (University of Exeter)